Oxen (OXEN) Price Hits $0.13 on Top Exchanges

-Oxen (OXEN) traded up 1.6% against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on January 25th.
-Oxen has a market capitalization of $8.32 million and $4,793.82 worth of Oxen was traded on exchanges in the last 24 hours.
-One Oxen coin can now be bought for about $0.13 or 0.00000315 BTC on major cryptocurrency exchanges.
-Over the last seven days, Oxen has traded down 3.8% against the dollar.
+Oxen (OXEN) traded 3.5% higher against the US dollar during the 1-day period ending at 16:00 PM ET on January 26th.
+One Oxen coin can currently be bought for approximately $0.13 or 0.00000310 BTC on major cryptocurrency exchanges.
+Oxen has a market capitalization of $8.63 million and approximately $5,739.28 worth of Oxen was traded on exchanges in the last 24 hours.
+During the last week, Oxen has traded up 4.2% against the US dollar.

 Oxen Coin Profile

-OXEN is a proof-of-work (PoW) coin that uses the CryptoNight-Heavy hashing algorithm.
-Its launch date was May 3rd, 2020.
-Oxen’s total supply is 66,446,080 coins.
-The official website for Oxen is oxen.io.
+Oxen (CRYPTO:OXEN) is a proof-of-work (PoW) coin that uses the CryptoNight-Heavy hashing algorithm.
+It launched on May 3rd, 2020.
+Oxen’s total supply is 66,461,824 coins.
+Oxen’s official website is oxen.io.
 Oxen’s official Twitter account is @oxen_io and its Facebook page is accessible here.
-The official message board for Oxen is oxen.medium.com.
+Oxen’s official message board is oxen.medium.com.
 The Reddit community for Oxen is https://reddit.com/r/oxen_io and the currency’s Github account can be viewed here.

 In the beginning of 2021, Loki rebranded to OXEN.
 These were cosmetic changes only. $LOKI holders do not need to take any action.
 All Loki users can continue using their current wallets and services without having to update.
 All details regarding the rebrand are covered in the official announcement.”